google-code-export/owlcms/distribution/README.txt

 - Make sure that owlcms/pom.xml owlcms/doc/releasenotes.txt and distribution/pom.xml all
   have correct version numbers.
-- Run the war:war goal in owlcms
+- Run the      install       goal in owlcms
 - commit, push
 - in project "distribution" run the maven goals:   clean assembly:single  (configuration "prepare uploads")